example42/psick/docs/workflow.md

-## Puppet code management workflow
+## Puppet code management workflow with Fabric

 All the .py files in the main directory of this control-repo are Fabric configuration files.